mtlynch/mtlynch.io/content/retrospectives/2023/09/index.md

 | Total Revenue            | $83,703.24     | $94,930.78     | <font color="green">+$11,227.54 (+13%)</font>   |
 | **Profit**               | **$26,359.62** | **$28,454.42** | **<font color="green">+$2,094.80 (+8%)</font>** |

+Things continue to be about steady in terms of revenue and profit.
+Revenue is up slightly over July, but I think that's primarily due to our Amazon listings being downranked for most of July.

 ## My failed attempts at recurring subscriptions

 Last month, I tried to figure out ways to evaluate whether it was worth [enforcing TinyPilot's license restrictions more strictly](/retrospectives/2023/08/#how-can-i-test-customers-willingness-to-renew-their-licenses).
 I decided that the best bang-for-buck solution was to [offer an auto-renewal option](/retrospectives/2023/08/#add-an-auto-renew-option) for purchasing licenses.

 Shopify has no native support for recurring subscriptions, so I had to search through the 50+ third-party Shopify apps that add this functionality.
-The problem is that almost all of them are designed for subscription box services where the customer wants to receive physical goods on a recurring basis.

-Most of the Shopify subscription apps didn't support digital products.
-The few that did would only work on a native Shopify store, which I [don't have](/tinypilot-redesign/#why-didnt-you-just-use-a-shopify-template).
+The problem is that almost all of them are designed for physical goods.
+The few that support digital products only work on a native Shopify store, which I [don't have](/tinypilot-redesign/#why-didnt-you-just-use-a-shopify-template).

-Sidenote: I _hate_ shopping for Shopify add-ons.
+Sidenote: Shopping for Shopify add-ons is _the worst_.
 Very few of them offer open demos, so the only way to see what they do is by actually installing them into your store and giving them full access to all of your products and customer data.
 I'm not willing to do this, so I used my dummy store with no actual customer data, but a lot of the functionality doesn't work without a fully populated store.
 And then, because the add-on has my real Shopify email address, I now get a ton of spam from apps I installed to a dummy store for an hour and then deleted.

 My options at this point are: